Top 10 Quick Commerce companies in India With Comparison Table | 2026 Updated List Sumit Kumar December 26, 2025

 1. Blinkit:

 Blinkit (Formerly known as Grofers) was founded in 2013 in Gurgaon.
 Initially, Blinkit was an online grocery store that delivered groceries within 1-3 days.
 After seven years of operations, Blinkit offers express grocery delivery service in India.
 In August 2021, they introduced 10-minute grocery delivery service in top 12 cities, such as Delhi, Gurgaon, Bangalore, Mumbai, etc. On 13 December 2021, Grofers changed its brand name to Blinkit.
 After 6-7 months, Zomato acquired Blinkit in 2022 with an all-share deal.
-Currently, Blinkit has more than 400 dark stores in 30 cities across India.
-They do significant 2.4x year-on-year growth in revenue, reaching ₹942 crore in June 2024, up from ₹384 crore in June 2023.
-Blinkit is one of India’s biggest quick commerce companies because it has around 40-46% market share in the quick commerce sector.
+Currently, Blinkit has more than 1,544 dark stores in 150+ cities across India.
+Blinkit has posted stellar year-on-year growth, with quarterly revenue jumping over 750% in late 2025 and consistent 100%+ YoY revenue increases in early 2026.
+Blinkit is one of India's biggest quick commerce companies because it has around 50% market share in the quick commerce sector.

 2. Zepto